peterjmorgan/Syringe/README.md

 # Configuration

-Syringe expects two environment variables to be properly configured:
+Syringe expects several environment variables to be properly configured:
 * `GITLAB_TOKEN`: A token to access the GitLab API
 * `PHYLUM_API_KEY`: A token to access the Phylum API
+* `PHYLUM_GROUP`: The name of the Phylum Group to which Syringe project submissions will be correlated.
+This group must exist before it can be used.
+* `GITLAB_BASEURL`: The fully-qualified domain name of the GitLab server.
+Defaults to `https://gitlab.com`